-Exposed outlets need to be covered, power cords concealed, cabinets fastened with child safety locks, garbage cans secured, harmful cleaning supplies stored away, toilets and exposed water containers closed and all off-limits areas gated.
-Just because your pet didn’t try to eat kitchen cleaner or break into the pantry doesn’t mean your new companion won’t.
+Exposed outlets need to be covered, power cords concealed, cabinets fastened with child safety locks, garbage cans secured, harmful cleaning supplies stored away, toilets and exposed water containers closed and all off-limit areas gated.
+While you may have had well-behaved pets in the past, each pet is different – there’s no telling how curious your new addition may be!

-Create private rooms or spaces for both the existing and new pets.
 Everyone needs a break and time alone to rest, recuperate and refresh.
-Crates, cat trees, rooms or a simple cardboard box can provide a much-needed respite from frenetic fur balls.
+Crates, cat trees, separate rooms or a simple cardboard box can provide a much-needed respite from the younger siblings.

 One cat = 2 litter boxes